 Elders in Vietnamese society are held in high esteem, and should always be given respect.
 This manifests itself in daily life such as always giving right of way to an elderly person or giving up a seat for them.

 Like in much of Asia, face is everything in Vietnamese society, and saving face is extremely important.
 Never show anger or shout, it will have the opposite effect from what you want and will just embarrass everyone, especially you.

-Other vaccinations are only recommended for at risk groups such as those engaging in sexual contact, working with or spending time with animals, health workers, those spending long periods out in rural areas, or if you are spending more than a month in the country.
-Discuss with your GP or specialist nurse any specific requirements if you think you are in an at risk group.
+Hepatitis A and B, Japanese encephalitis, Rabies and yellow fever are recommended for at risk groups uch as those engaging in sexual contact, working with or spending time with animals, health workers, those spending long periods out in rural areas, or if you are spending more than a month in a higher risk area.
+Discuss this with your physician, specialist nurse or travel clinic to see which vaccinations are suitable for you.

 Crime and Safety.

 Vietnam is generally very safe for travellers who take reasonable and sensible precautions for their personal safety and security.
-The biggest problems are likely to be from overly pushy touts and beggars, with common scams including fake money exchangers giving counterfeit notes.
+The biggest problems are likely to be from overly pushy touts and beggars, and from a variety of common scams designed to part you from your cash.
 However, vendors overcharging and vastly ripping Western tourists off – especially Americans – is seen as acceptable by many, so be aware of how much things should cost and how much you are being charged.
 You don’t mind paying a little over the odds, but there’s a limit.